-It should be dealt with in a more holistic, sensitive, and professional manner not straightjacketing it into formal employment procedures.
+If an oath is imposed it should be dealt with in a more holistic, sensitive, and professional manner not straightjacketing it into formal employment procedures.

 Q25: To what extent do you agree/disagree that the five areas listed above are priorities for professionalising fire and rescue services?